 Treating the effects of chemo

 Muscle and joint pain are common complaints during chemo, making movement difficult or uncomfortable.
 Nerve damage, especially at the extremities (fingers and toes), may also occur.
+This is referred to chemotherapy induced peripheral neuropathy.
 Joint pain is also one of the most common side effects of hormonal therapy.
 Massage therapy can help alleviate the pain and discomfort.

 Chemo drugs can dry out your skin, leaving it more sensitive to damage and increasing the risk of infection.
 Understanding the importance of good skin health and taking steps to avoid skin damage are simple ways for you to proactively contribute to your treatment.